 The house red, a french number at £9.5 per a glass was a lovely drop.

 Pig’s trotter & ham hock with crispy Lancashire black pudding, apple and Madeira £13.
 It’s every bit as delicious as it looks, every morsel carrying perfect seasoning and flavour.
 It’s a very clever take and the classic pork and apple combination, I could have eaten this dish 3 times over!

 Braised Irish short rib, celery, watercress and red wine sauce £36.
-It had a really flavourful sweet glaze on top and the textural elements nailed with the crispy onions & crumbs.
+It had a really flavourful sweet glaze on top and the textural elements were nailed with the crispy onions & crumbs.
 You can tell the rib had a lot of technique put into it from it’s fork tenderness and those piped celery & watercress buttons look pretty don’t you think?
-A very executed plate of food.
+A very well executed plate of food indeed.

 Fillet steak from the grill £38 cooked mid-rare with deep purple and ruby coloured lettuce.
 Those triple cooked chips which I first tried in Berners Tavern were also on point.

 Hazelnut plaisir sucré, chocolate syrup, milk ice cream £9.5.
-Chocolate top, layers of crispy pastry, fudgy almond chocolate base and creamy piped hazelnut cream.
-I heard mix reviews of the City Social but after eating this dessert I made up my own mind, it was a game changer and should feature in anyone’s death row desert list!
+Chocolate topped, with layers of crispy pastry, fudgy almond chocolate base and creamy piped hazelnut cream.
+I heard mix reviews of the City Social but after eating this dessert I made up my own mind and was smitten.
+It was a game changer and should feature in anyone’s death row desert list!

 Clementine parfait, almond cake, cranberry and almond milk ice cream £9.50.
-Another one I didn’t try but I will live vicariously by witnessing a very clean after left by my fellow diner!
+Another one I didn’t try but I will live vicariously by witnessing a very clean plate left by my fellow diner!

 When did I go?
 March 2016

 The damage: Expect to pay £90-£100 per head for 3 courses dishes and a bottle of nice swill.